The Linera banner

 Getting started

-In this section, we will cover the necessary installation steps and a short example to get started with the Linera SDK.
+In this section, we will cover the necessary steps to install the Linera toolchain and give a short example to get started with the Linera SDK.

 Installation